 To view a video about PERT, click here.

-The fee for the PERT is $6.50 for one subset, $11.50 for two subsets, $18.50 for three subsets.
+The fee for the PERT is $6.50 for one subtest, $11.50 for two subsets, $18.50 for three subtests.
 Payment will be required when the testing appointment is scheduled on RegisterBlast.

-High school students attempting to qualify for Dual Enrollment or Early Admission will be allowed to retake the PERT at the Chipola College Testing Center after 30 days.
-In order to retest, students should make an appointment on RegisterBlast and pay the applicable fees.
+High school students attempting to qualify for dual enrollment or early admission may retake any or all portions of the PERT after 30 days as well.
+In order to retest, students are required to make an appointment on RegisterBlast and pay the applicable fees.

 |MATH||123-150||MAC 1105 OR HIGHER|